davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.boulders/index.md

 Let's say we wanted to jazz up our boulders by adding some colors.

-- Go in your file finder and open up your `boulders_data.txt` file and add a color to the end of each row.
+- Go in your file finder and open up your `boulders_data.txt` file and add a color to the end of each row (i.e., the last column of each row, separated by comma).
 Remember to add a comma.
 The available colors include: `black`, `red`, `green`, `blue`, `yellow`, `magenta`.
 Save the file after you're done.

-- Refactor your code to account for the colors listed in the file.
+- But now that the file's content has changed, your code need to account for colors!
+Modify your code so that it additionally reads in the new column of data.
+Additional to creating the boulders themselves, you'll need to change its color to the color listed in the file!

+- **Food for Thought** You should find it slightly irritating that a change to the file causes you to change the program.
+What if I had asked you to add the color into the first or second column of the file, instead of the last column?
+How would your program change?
+Would it be a bigger pain to ensure that your program still works?

+  - It would be nice if your programs didn't have to be modified and recompiled every time a change in the file's format occurs.
+This is called **Data Independence**, and is one of the key problems of computer science.
+We study this problem in the field of *Database Systems*, an upper-division elective.

 #### Collision Detection